-In late 2015 I joined forces with Sean Briskey and Kevin Campbell (from the bands In La Kesh/Great Sky Band), Ian Engels (Great Sky Band) and Charles Williams (The Localvores/Arclight) to form the jammy/proggy/poppy band Stampy, for which I play drums and sing.
+From 2015 to 2020 I joined forces with Sean Briskey and Kevin Campbell (from the bands In La Kesh/Great Sky Band), Ian Engels (Great Sky Band) and Charles Williams (The Localvores/Arclight) to form the jammy/proggy/poppy band Stampy, for which I played drums and sang.
 On June 2nd, 2017 we released our debut album which we had been recording to tape at Treehouse Records, a killer Chicago studio.
 We were able to achieve this by starting a GoFundMe campaign to finance the album.
 In just two months we raised over $5,000!
 We were able to afford CD pressing as well as new merchandise.
 Our album also contains a few guests such as Pat Mallinger (saxophone) of famous Chicago band Sabertooth, Parris Flemming (trumpet) from The Heard and The Tomorrow People, Raphael Crawford (trombone) from LowDown Brass Band, Julian Harris (trumpet), and Katie Kadan (vocals).
 Our album was mixed and mastered by legendary Chicago producer Fred Breiterg, who is known for his past work with Aretha Franklin, Etta James, Curtis Mayfield, and more.
 He even recorded the Chicago Bears' 1985 Super Bowl Shuffle!
 We released the album on vinyl in December of 2018.
 We celebrated with a release party at Martyrs' with guitar virtuoso Fareed Haque and his band Math Games.
 We were even fortunate enough to have a jam session with Fareed himself, which was filmed.
-We have been playing shows in and around Chicago and have already played great venues such as Chicago's famous Double Door, Emporium, Tonic Room, and even Mr. Blotto's famous annual summer festival, Blottopia and winter festival, Hotel Blotto.
-Expect a whole lot more from this project in the very near future.
-As of 2019, Stampy has become one of my main musical focuses.
-We have nearly completed our second album.
-I cannot wait to press forward with these guys.
+During our time together we played many legendary venues such as Chicago's famous Double Door, Emporium, Tonic Room, and even Mr. Blotto's famous annual summer festival, Blottopia and winter festival, Hotel Blotto.
+Stampy's second album titled 'Expectations' was released on August 24th, 2020.
 Videos of Stampy can be found in the video section, including our very first official music video for our song 'The Frame', which I directed.
-Read and learn more about us on our very own website.

 From mid 2015 to November 2016 I played drums with my longtime friends The Blind Staggers.
 Lead vocalist Laura Zielinski used to sing in the Phat Cats back when Lobster Newberg was playing around Chicago along with Jason Matula.
 She also appeared on my Electric Villain album in 2016.
 The Staggers family consists of some of my oldest and best Chicago friends.
-During my time in the band we released a brand new album on vinyl (with John McGeown on drums), performed at the 2016 Do Division Street Fest in Ukranian Village, Chicago, recorded two songs with legendary Chicago producer and engineer Fred Breitberg (known for his work with Etta James, Aretha Franklin, Curtis Mayfeild, and more), played awesome shows in Colorado, Nebraska, and Oklahoma, and even played a Halloween tribute set to Alice Cooper.
+During my time in the band performed at the 2016 Do Division Street Fest in Ukranian Village, Chicago, recorded two songs with legendary Chicago producer and engineer Fred Breitberg (known for his work with Etta James, Aretha Franklin, Curtis Mayfeild, and more), played awesome shows in Colorado, Nebraska, and Oklahoma, and even played a Halloween tribute set to Alice Cooper.
 We played a ton of shows together, and I'm very happy to have spent the time with them that I did.
-The band's most recent album can be heard right here.

 In August of 2016 I released the debut album from a new psychedelic, electronic-ish project called Electric Villain with a few special guests including Laura and Tony from The Blind Staggers, Zachary Drummond, and Joel Hoekstra from Whitesnake.
 I played nearly every instrument, and completed the entire album on a 2008 MacBook using Garageband '11, a Tapco USB 2 channel interface, and one Shure SM 57 microphone.
 The album has already been featured on numerous podcasts and has been purchased more than any other album I've released on my own.
 Please listen to and purchase the album right here.
 I will forever appreciate it!